When you think about what kinds of mess and things may end up on a roof, most people will not realise what these can be.

 2. Bags and Rubbish

-In particular, things like plastic bags can be the worst; because they will travel quite far and high with the wind, and be easily shaped into something like a downpipe, and not deteriorate over time.
+In particular, things like plastic bags can be the worst; because they will travel quite far and high with the wind, be easily shaped into something like a downpipe, and not deteriorate over time.

 3. Food (and Chicken Bones)

-The answer - like with rubbish, make sure there is little opportunity for this to happen in the first place, but when it does, then make sure you double-check all areas and have the right gloves and safety procedures to then remove these.
+The answer - like with rubbish, make sure there is little opportunity for this to happen in the first place, but when it does, then make sure you double-check all areas and have the right gloves and safety procedures to remove these.

 Prevention is Better than Cure